Military service: Argentina

 Argentina suspended military conscription in 1995 and replaced it with a voluntary military service, yet those already in service had to finish their time in service.

-This came as a result of political and social distrust of the military, dwindling budgets which forced the military to induct fewer conscripts every year, the experience of the 1982 Falklands War which proved the superiority of professional servicemen over conscripts and a series of conscription-related brutality scandals which came to a head with the murder of Private Omar Carrasco at an Army base in 1994, following a brutal disciplinary action.
+This came as a result of political and social distrust of the military, dwindling budgets which forced the military to induct fewer conscripts every year, the experience of the 1982 Falklands War which proved the superiority of professional servicemen over conscripts and a series of conscription-related brutality scandals which came to a head with the murder of Omar Carrasco, a 20-year-old conscript, at an Army base in 1994 following a brutal disciplinary treatment and torture.

 Military conscription has not been abolished; the Mandatory Military Service Law is still in the books and might be enforced in times of war, crisis or national emergency.

 Conscription was known in Argentina as la colimba.
 The word colimba is a composite word made from the initial syllables of the verbs correr (to run), limpiar (to clean) and barrer (to sweep), as it was perceived that all a conscript did during service was running, cleaning and sweeping.
 Conscripts themselves were known and referred to as "colimbas".

 Australia

-Voluntary service in the Boer War (1899–1902) was initially from a number of the separate colonies before federation in 1901 and later volunteers were deployed as an Australian force.
-Two conscription referendums were defeated during World War I. Military service during WW1 was voluntary (First Australian Imperial Force) as was service in WW2 (Second Australian Imperial Force).
-Volunteer militia units (part-time civilian soldiers) were to be used only within the Commonwealth of Australia, in 1942 some militia units were deployed to Papua New Guinea, as it was considered part of Australia at that time, to fight the advancing and later withdrawing Japanese invasion army.
-Various levels of conscription (National Service) were in force during the 1950s but only for service in Australia during times of conflicts but the (Vietnam War) saw NS deployed to war with over 500 killed in action and thousands wounded in action with about half of the casualties being NS.
-The Vietnam War was lost on 1 May 1975 over three years after the Australian Defence Force withdrew in late 1971.
+Australians participated in the Second Boer War (1899–1902) as volunteer forces.
+Two conscription referendums were defeated during World War I, and military service during WWI was voluntary (First Australian Imperial Force).
+Military service was initially voluntary in World War II (Second Australian Imperial Force).
+Volunteer militia units (part-time civilian soldiers) were to be used only within the Commonwealth of Australia.
+In 1942, some militia units were deployed to Papua New Guinea, as it was considered part of Australia at that time, to fight the advancing and later withdrawing Japanese invasion army.
+Various levels of conscription (National Service) were in force during the 1950s, but only for service in Australia during times of conflict.
+In 1964, compulsory national service for 20-year-old males was introduced under the National Service Act 1964.
+Australian troops were later deployed in the Vietnam War, with over 500 men killed in action and thousands wounded in action.
+The Vietnam War was lost on 1 May 1975, over three years after the Australian Defence Force withdrew in late 1971.
 All forms of conscription were abolished by the Whitlam government in later 1972.
 Conscription can be reactivated at any time should war break out; first upon mere declaration by the Governor General, followed by final approval 90 days later as a retrospective action by parliament.
 The defense act of 1903 clearly states this.